Sixth Form Dress Code

 • Casual T-shirts or jumpers (including polo shirts), sweat tops, hoodies or any clothing with slogans or unsuitable brand names that may cause offence

-• Trainers, canvas shoes or flip-flops
+• Trainers or trainer-style shoes, canvas shoes or flip-flops

 • Baseball caps